-These naturally occurring compounds interact with CBD and THC to enhance their therapeutic benefits — collectively known as the ‘Entourage Effect’ (the whole is greater than the sum of it’s parts).
+These naturally occurring compounds interact with CBD and THC to enhance their therapeutic benefits — collectively known as the ‘Entourage Effect’ (the whole is greater than the sum of its parts).

-How To Know What’s In Your CBD Oil
+How To Know What’s in Your CBD Oil

-To know exactly what’s in the your CBD product and how it was processed you should request to see third-party, independent lab Certificate of Analysis from the manufacturer.
+To know exactly what’s in your CBD product and how it was processed you should request to see third-party, independent lab Certificate of Analysis from the manufacturer.